For a producer, a swap allows you to achieve a fixed price on an agreed notional quantity of a commodity.

 - Assists you in protecting against adverse commodity price movements.

-- Enables you to fix a price for up to 3 years; the physical market is generally much shorter.
+- Enables you to fix a price for up to 5 years.

 - Is not commodity grade-specific, unlike most physical sales.

 - It may remove all or part of the benefit from any favourable movement in the sale price of your product.